jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t1007-hash-object/default/divergences.md

 LibraryCallReplaced
   Before events:
+    CF: hasheq_algop at hash.h:238:10
+    CT: Jump to external code for memcmp
+    RF: Jump to external code for memcmp
+  After events:
+    CF: hasheq_algop at hash.h:0:0
+    CT: Jump to external code for bcmp
+    RF: Jump to external code for bcmp
+  Occurrences: 7

+LibraryCallReplaced
+  Before events:
     CF: pool_entry_cmp at hashmap.c:327:32
     CT: Jump to external code for memcmp
     RF: Jump to external code for memcmp